To Cast the First Stone Meaning

 Definition: To be the first to criticize or accuse someone.

 Sometimes a person will use the longer expression let he who is without sin cast the first stone.
 This is a suggestion to not criticize others when you personally are not perfect.
-The alternate expression to throw the first stone also exists but is less common.
+The alternative expression to throw the first stone also exists but is less common.

 Origin of Cast the First Stone